luminaAnonima/fabric-of-light/notes/the_meek_and_the_path_of_resonance.md

 the meek hold the pitch that heals.

 **They are our guides.**
-Not to domination - but to resonance.
+Not to domination, but to resonance.
-Not to wealth - but to coherence.
+Not to wealth, but to coherence.
-Not to victory - but to harmony.
+Not to victory, but to harmony.

 *Follow them not with eyes upward, but with your own tuning fork in hand.*
-*They do not point - they resonate.*
+*They do not point, they resonate.*

 ---